Roads - flooding - drains and gullies

 The water company, Severn Trent Water, own and manage the network of public sewers for both foul and surface water.

-To report an overflowing public sewer you should contact Severn Trent Water Customer Services on 0800 783 4444.
+To report an overflowing public sewer, contact Severn Trent Water Customer Services on 0800 783 4444.

 If your private drains or sewers are overflowing you will need a drainage contractor to deal with any blockage.
-See Yellow Pages under "Drain and Pipe Cleaning".
 If you are uncertain if any blockage is in the public or private sewers, Severn Trent Water should be able to tell you when they visit the site.
 You will be recharged for the cost of any work on private sewers.

-For flooding from the public highway or reporting blocked road gullies or gratings, complete the blocked gullies reporting form.
+For flooding from the public highway or reporting blocked road gullies or gratings, complete the blocked gullies online form.